1. How much does it cost?

 1. What sort of therapy do you do?

-I am an Integrative Psychotherapeutic Counsellor which means that I integrate theory from various different psychotherapeutic theoretical models.
+I am an Integrative Psychotherapeutic Counsellor/Psychotherapist which means that I integrate theory from five main different psychotherapeutic theoretical models.
 The models I use are TA (Transactional Analysis), Psychodynamic (dealing with unconscious processes), CBT (Cognitive Behavioural Therapy), Relational (which uses the therapeutic relationship) and Mentalization Based Treatment (MBT).

 I am a Senior Accredited Member of BACP (The British Association for Counselling and Psychotherapy), I have a Degree (BA Hons) in Counselling, a Diploma in Counselling and I am trained in CBT (Cognitive Behavioural Therapy), Mentalization Based Treatment (MBT) and Couples Counselling.
-I have also completed an additional training as a Supervisor of other therapists.
+I have also completed an additional training as a Supervisor of other therapists and have applied to be granted the status of MBACP (Snr Accred) Supervisor.

-3. What is the difference between counselling, therapy and psychotherapy?
+3. What is the difference between counselling, therapy, talking therapy and psychotherapy?

 4. What experience do you have?

-For nearly seventeen years I have helped many people with many different issues in various counselling services in South-West and West London and since 2004 I have had my own private practice in Wimbledon.
+For eighteen years I have helped hundreds of people with all different issues in various counselling services in South-West and West London and since 2004 I have had my own private practice in Wimbledon.

 5. How does counselling/psychotherapy work?

-To find out more about how therapy works I recommend these books…
+To find out more about therapy I recommend these books…

 The Examined Life by Stephen Grosz